DanhYeuLapTrinh/trello-clone/README.md

 - Complete/incomplete status

 **Butler Automation**
-- Rule-based automation (e.g., "when card added to list, then move card")
+- Rule-based automation (e.g., "when card added to list, then move card to the top of the list, and mark the card as complete")
 - Scheduled automation (daily, weekly, custom intervals)
 - Trigger conditions and actions